miso-lims/walkthroughs/4-0-sequencing.md

 1. On the _Sequencing Containers_ page, click the _Add Sequencing Container_ button near the top right corner of the page.
 1. Select _Illumina_ platform.
-1. Select _NB551056_ from the sequencers dropdown menu.
-Only active (non-reired) sequencers are available on the dropdown menu.
+1. Select _NB551056 (NextSeq 550)_ from the sequencers dropdown menu.
+Only active (non-retired) sequencers are available on the dropdown menu.
-1. Enter the short name of your project as the serial number (_e.g._ `PROJ`, `PCSI`, `FFPE`).
+1. Enter the short name of your project as the flowcell serial number (_e.g._ `PROJ`, `PCSI`, `FFPE`).
 Click _Lookup_ to confirm that this name is unique to MISO.
 1. Click _Save_ in the upper right corner of the page.

 ## 3.2 Create a Run

 1. On the _Runs_ page, click the _Add Run_ button near the top right corner of the page.
 1. Select _Illumina_ platform.
-1. Select _NB551056_ from the sequencers dropdown menu.
-Only active (non-reired) sequencers are available on the dropdown menu.
+1. Select _NB551056 (NextSeq 550)_ from the sequencers dropdown menu.
+Only active (non-retired) sequencers are available on the dropdown menu.
 1. Enter a unique and memorable _Alias_ for your run.
 1. In the _Run Path_ field, enter `path` as the file path to the sequencer output.
 1. Check _Paired End_.
 1. Select the _Running_ status.
 Note that if MISO does not automatically detect runs from this sequencer, all status updates will have to be entered manually.
-1. In the _Containers_ section, enter the serial number of the container you have just created.
-Click the _Lookup_ button and confirm the container.
 1. Click _Save_ in the upper right corner of the page.
+1. In the _Containers_ section, click the _Add Container_ button.
+1. Enter the flow cell serial number of the container you have just created and click the _Add_ button.

 <a name="aruns" href="#" id="toplink">top</a>